chengkuanz/Picross/README.md

 - Client (`GameClient.java`): Connects to the server, receives updates, and sends user inputs back to the server.

 ## File Structure
-  - `src/Game.java`: Game launcher.
+  - `src/Picross/Game.java`: Game launcher.
-  - `src/GameClient.java`: Handles client-side logic.
+  - `src/Picross/GameClient.java`: Handles client-side functionalities.
-  - `src/GameConfig.java`: Contains game properties and network protocols.
+  - `src/Picross/GameServer.java`: Manages server-side functionalities.
-  - `src/GameController.java`: Controls interactions between the view and the model.
+  - `src/Picross/GameController.java`: Controls interactions between the view and the model.
-  - `src/GameModel.java`: Holds the game's core logic and properties.
+  - `src/Picross/GameModel.java`: Holds the game's core logic and properties.
-  - `src/GameServer.java`: Manages server-side logic.
-  - `src/GameView.java`: Handles the GUI and view logic.
+- `src/Picross/GameView.java`: Handles the GUI and view logic.
+- `src/Picross/GameConfig.java`: Contains game properties and network protocols.
 - `bin/` : Contains the compiled Java classes and JAR file.
 - `doc/` : Contains JavaDoc documentation.

-messageboubdle
-image
+- `resources/texts`:Resource bundles that contains localized strings to facilitate the adaption of the application to different languages.

-## Contributors
+## Authors
 This game was developed by Chengkuan Zhao and Chang Liu, starting from January 2023.
 Feel free to reach out for any questions or contributions.

-last update: Sep 6 2023
+last update: Sep 7 2023